NashTech-Labs/ExcelToJson/README.md

 ## Excel To Json

-This project is developed in Scala Programming Language to convert Excel to Json.
+This template is developed in Scala Programming Language to convert Excel to Json.

 ## Commands